THE EARLIEST FIXED BIAS AC100s - 1965

-Around two hundred and ninety "100W Amplifiers" were made at the Burndept works in Erith in June/July/August of that year, large numbers of which were shipped to the Thomas Organ Co. for distribution in the USA - at the very least in a couple of sea shipments.
+Around two hundred and ninety "100W Amplifiers" were made at the Burndept works in Erith in June/July of '65, large numbers of which were shipped to the Thomas Organ Co. for distribution in the USA - mostly in air shipments.
 A small proportion of amps were retained, however, by JMI for sale in the UK and Europe.
 Most of the amps sent to the USA seem to have accompanied 4x12" cabs - ie. the AC100 SDL.

-A schematic was included by Thomas Organ in its repair dossiers, along with a parts list and schematics of the cathode biased AC80/100 and the newer AC100 Mark 2 (the AC100/2 with brimistor).
+A schematic was included by Thomas Organ in its repair dossiers, along with a parts list and schematics of the cathode biased AC80/100 and the newer AC100 Mark 2 (the AC100/2 with brimistor) - see this page.

-The fixed bias amps ran much much cooler than the AC80/100s, even if the bias was well on the low side for the EL34s, and delivered a true 100W.
+The fixed bias amps ran much much cooler than the AC80/100s, even if the bias was well on the low side for the EL34s.
+A true 100W was achieved.

 Repeated from the introductory page, The Who in Copenhagen, 25 September 1965, with six AC100s.
 The amps are most likely the new fixed bias "100W Amplifier" - one can tell they are not cathode biased by the presence of two screws along the top edge of the backboard.
 Cathode biased amps had only one.

 Serial number unknown (chassis number 11xx) - currently in the USA (owned by "plexi69")